diogorios/online-store/README.md

 # online-store
-I developed an e-commerce platform using Python and Django, structured in a modular, app-based architecture with object-oriented principles.
-Built with a focus on Clean Code, scalability, and maintainability, it includes user authentication and product/service management.
+I developed a e-commerce platform using Python and Django, organized into modular, app-based architecture and following object-oriented programming principles.
+The project was built with a strong focus on Clean Code, scalable architecture, and maintainability, ensuring clear organization and easy future expansion.
+It includes features such as a user authentication, and product/service administration — providing a robust and professional foundation for modern e-commerce applications.